-As Special Counsel in the Constitutional and Administrative Law Branch, Michael advises and represents Queensland Government departments and agencies across a range of areas under the broad umbrella of government and public law, with a particular focus on administrative and constitutional law matters.
+As Special Counsel in the Constitutional and Administrative Law teams, Michael advises and represents Queensland Government departments and agencies across a range of areas under the broad umbrella of government and public law, with a particular focus on administrative and constitutional law matters.

 His experience includes:

 - litigation, arising in both the administrative law field, under the Judicial Review Act 1991, and arising from the Commonwealth Constitution

 - advising on State constitutional issues, the extent of State powers, and the relationship between the Commonwealth and the States

 - advising on a range of issues arising from administrative decision making where ministers, chief executives, their delegates and other decision makers are required to make determinations under Queensland legislation

 - advice with respect to petitions for a pardon made to the Governor and references by the Attorney-General of criminal matters to the Court of Appeal